Key takeaways

 • Look up at the buildings.
 The Customs House (with its clock), the former HSBC Building, the Peace Hotel and the rest of the row are worth slowing down for.
 Several have lobbies or rooftop bars open to visitors.

 • Rooftop bars and terraces.
-Some of the historic buildings house bars and restaurants with terraces facing Pudong — a drink at sunset is a classic Shanghai splurge (see our Shanghai city guide for the dining context).
+Some of the historic buildings house bars and restaurants with terraces facing Pudong — a drink at sunset is a classic Shanghai splurge (see the Shanghai city guide for the dining context).

 What to skip